katalvlaran/lvlath/docs/MAX_FLOW.md

 7. **Algorithm tuning**
     - **Verbose logging**: helpful for debugging small examples, but **disable** in benchmarks to avoid I/O overhead.
-    - **LevelRebuildInterval** `Dinic`: in some variants, rebuilding the level graph after a fixed number of push operations can yield practical speedups—tune this parameter for your workloads.
+    - **LevelRebuildInterval** `Dinic`: in some variants, rebuilding the level graph after a fixed number of push operations can yield practical speedups-tune this parameter for your workloads.

 ---